 ABIM Announces New Specialty Board and Exam Committee Members

 ABIM's 20 Exam Committees are responsible for developing relevant, clinically valid and rigorous assessments for Certification and MOC.
-Committee members are involved in assessment innovations including incorporating the clinical resource UpToDate® into assessments, launching shorter Knowledge Check-Ins and developing co-created assessment pathways with medical specialty societies.
+Committee members are involved in assessment innovations including incorporating clinical resources such as UpToDate® into existing assessments, as well as supporting the Knowledge Check-Ins and assessment pathways that were created with medical specialty societies.
 Exam Committee members are involved in direct patient care in a variety of geographic locations and institutional settings.

-Yuli Y. Kim, MD, serves as the medical director of the Philadelphia Adult Congenital Heart Center, a joint program between the Children's Hospital of Philadelphia (CHOP) and Penn Medicine as well as the fellowship director for the ACHD fellowship program at the Hospital of the University of Pennsylvania.
+Yuli Kim, MD, is the Medical Director of the Philadelphia Adult Congenital Heart Center, a joint program between the Children's Hospital of Philadelphia (CHOP) and Penn Medicine as well as the Fellowship Director for the ACHD Fellowship Program at the Hospital of the University of Pennsylvania.
 She is an Assistant Professor of Medicine at the Perelman School of Medicine at the University of Pennsylvania.